luluxxxxx/video-loops/README.md

 (note : loop_half_window = 3 will morph between -3,+3 frames around the center of the swaped loop) i usually use 2 or 3 for half window.

-downscaling your input is usually a good idea.faster and even sometimes better results as opticalflow can struggles with very large displacement.(made 0.5 as a default which is half resolution)
+downscaling your input is usually a good idea.faster and even sometimes better results as opticalflow can struggle with very large displacement.(made 0.5 as a default which is half resolution)

 *make a loop*